Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_01/step_01.md

 ## Multi-client - state

 Taipy maintains a separate state for each client connection.
 The state holds the values of all variables used in the user interface.
 For example, modifying *n_week* through a slider will update *state.n_week*, not the global Python variable *n_week*.
 Each client has its own state, ensuring that changes made by one client don't affect others.

 ## [Callbacks](../../../../manuals/gui/callbacks.md)

-In each visual elements, callbacks can be placed.
-This will only you to update variables depending on user action.
-(See local callback and global callback)
+In every visual element, you can add callbacks.
+This allows you to update variables based on user actions.
+(Check out local callbacks and global callbacks for more information.)

 - state: The state object containing all the variables.
 - The name of the modified variable. (optional)